jonathb/spanish-olamundo/1_spanish.md

-manifestar   to manifest, reveal, display, show, declare mentar      to mention, name merendar    to snack, have a snack negar       to negate, say no nevar       to snow pensar      to think recomendar  to recommend regar       to water, irrigate, wash, sprinkle, spray remendar    to mend, repair, improve, patch [ENG mend] renegar     to deny vigorously, detest, abhor, renegade, apostatize, swear, blaspheme replegar    to fold over & over, fall back, retreat restregar   to scour, rub hard, scrub reventar    to burst, explode, blow up, break [think give vent]
+manifestar   to manifest, reveal, display, show, declare mentar      to mention, name merendar    to snack, have a snack nevar       to snow pensar      to think recomendar  to recommend regar       to water, irrigate, wash, sprinkle, spray remendar    to mend, repair, improve, patch [ENG mend] replegar    to fold over & over, fall back, retreat restregar   to scour, rub hard, scrub reventar    to burst, explode, blow up, break [think give vent]